Khaled-Mahmmoud/MyCompetitiveProgramming/Math/Probabilities Problems/A _  Dreamoon and WiFi.md

 2) the position that Dreamoon will be before all '?'s
 3) the number of '?'s

+N is small so we can brute force every possible choice of '?' with some recursive or dfs or Bitwise like search in O(2^n) time complexity.

 ```cpp
 #include<bits/stdc++.h>
 #define ll long long